Hartland Area Project

 When passing through Hartland, one’s interest is drawn to a beautiful white church-like building.
 A broad walk leads to a colonial entrance over which it reads “Hartland Music Hall.”
 Here is the physical center where many musical and dramatic activities have been held over the years.

 The historic Hartland Music Hall was constructed in 1858 to house the First Congregational Church of Hartland.
 Its original construction cost was $1,800.
 It was built by members of that congregation using locally developed materials.
 The church disbanded in 1923 and the building fell into a state of disrepair.

-Today the Music Hall is used extensively for the Hartland Players’ and Encore Youth Theater’s rehearsals and performances, a music series sponsored by Hartland Community Education and the annual singing of Handel's “Messiah” by the Hartland Area Community Chorus every December.
+Today the Music Hall is used extensively for the Hartland Players’ and Encore Youth Theater’s rehearsals and performances, special events sponsored by Hartland Community Education, and the annual singing of Handel's “Messiah” by the Hartland Area Community Chorus every December.
 It is also available for rental for recitals, graduation ceremonies, and weddings.

 The Crouse Farm, which includes Waldenwoods, has been the Crouse family home since it was acquired from the Government in 1844.
 Six generations of the family are above and below the soil of Hartland.